denisecase/johnson-family-cabin/README.md

 Working with the builder, [Joe Gerzin](https://www.elywoodwizardsllc.com/), to build a window-front chalet, overlooking the land.

-Lower level has [2-bedrooms, 2-full baths](images/Chalet%20mod%204.jpg).
+Lower level will have [2-bedrooms, 2-full baths](images/Chalet%20mod%204.jpg).
 Both bedrooms, "Little Finland" and "Da Norge", offer a nice jumping off spot to adventures.

-Look-out loft holds carpeted "Camp Connie" - a great place for the young'uns to sleep out, pitch tents, read, and plan adventures.
+The look-out loft will host "Camp Connie" - a great place for young'uns to sleep out, pitch tents, read, and plan adventures.

-Hall Hall takes you through the home to the open gathering area up front.
+Come in through "Eleanor's Entrance" and follow "Hall Hall" to the open gathering area up front.

 ## Explore!

 Come see:

-- The Twins - twin tall pines overlooking adventures with beloved partners
+- The Twins - a most special pair of pines overlooking adventures, beloved partners nearby
 - Lilly's Lookout - an expansive view of the adventure land
 - Eden's Edge - an exciting rocky wall for climbing and fossil exploration
 - Nora's Nook - a secret, special spot in the forest
 - Mount Emmett - a high spot for exploration
 - Isla's Inlet - a place to drop your kayak and explore the gentle increase to deeper waters
 - Madelyn Lane - a scenic drive on the way to the lake
-- The Brothers Two - stately pines guarding the view, growing family nearby
+- The Brothers Two - two stately pines guarding the view with a copse of their own
 - Marilyn's Meditation Meadow - a quiet place for reflection and gratitude
 - Bruce's Backwoods - kept as raw wilderness for the most courageous adventurers